GraphEngineering/legacy-typescript-tooling/README.md

 ## How does TST work?

 TST writes default config files to the `.tst` directory whenever `tst init` is executed.
-Commands like `tst build <package-name>` simply run a CLI command assuming those defaults are in place.
+Commands like `tst build <package-name>` simply run CLI commands assuming those defaults are in place.
 For example, `tst test <package-name>` runs the command `npx jest packages/<package-name>`.